-- HOMEMADE and more than 1 ingredient (richer, deeper flavors).
+- It’s HOMEMADE and more than 1 ingredient (richer, deeper flavors).
 This caramel has a rich amazing flavor with a smooth texture.
 The recipe is similar to the soft homemade caramels recipe I use every year for my family’s hand made chocolate fest (when we make Christmas chocolates for our friends and family).
 I also use it on my Gourmet Caramel Apples (when cooked on the stove to the precise temperature.

 MICROPLANE SPICE MILL

 This little kitchen gadget is pretty sweet!
 It can be used to grind your own cinnamon, nutmeg and more.
 You can control how fine the grind is by how much pressure you apply when turning.